The Magic Trick

 Unlike smallpox, polio has not yet been “eradicated” by vaccines even though there have been two different vaccines available since the 1950’s.
 However, as was observed previously, polio cases decreased dramatically before the introduction of these miracle “cures.”

-Thus, the reduction in polio cannot be attributed to the Salk vaccine campaign introduced in 1955 nor the Sabin oral vaccine in 1959.
+Thus, the reduction in polio can not be attributed to the Salk vaccine campaign introduced in 1955 nor the Sabin oral vaccine in 1959.
 What could have contributed to the serendipitous drop in polio cases beyond the improved sanitation and clean food and water?
-One possibility was the gradual discontinuation of dangerous pesticides and insecticides such as DDT which concerned parents neglectfully sprayed on their children to combat polio.
+One possibility was the gradual discontinuation of dangerous pesticides and insecticides such as DDT, which concerned parents neglectfully sprayed on their children to combat polio.
 In 1949, Morton S. Biskind, M.D. wrote a paper looking at the effects of DDT on animals and humans.
 He spoke of the mysterious and elusive “Virus X” which was appearing more frequently each year with the increased use of DDT.
-This disease sounded quite a bit like polio and according to Dr. Biskind, it was easily confused with the disease due to the findings of damage to the central nervous system:
+This disease sounded quite a bit like polio, and according to Dr. Biskind, it was easily confused with the disease due to the findings of damage to the central nervous system:

 DDT Poisoning and the Elusive “Virus X.”‘ A New Cause for Gastro-Enteritis